Oliver Sacks on the beauty of Sabbath

 So Sacks left the religion of his ancestors that would not accept him as he was.
 World War II scattered the close Jewish community he knew as a child.
 After medical school at Oxford he moved to California and found support in the weightlifting and motorcycle communities on Muscle Beach.

 For fifty years Sacks was a professor of neurology at New York University.
 There he translated clinical notes into a fascinating human narrative.
-At the end of his life his healthy mind and expansive human heart made peace with his religious tradition, in part at least, and returned him to good memories of human community and quiet belonging:
+At the end of his life, with a healthy mind and an expansive human spirit, he returned to a room of his religious tradition and to good memories of human community and quiet belonging:

 And now, weak, short of breath, my once-firm muscles melted away by cancer, I find my thoughts, increasingly, not on the supernatural or spiritual, but on what is meant by living a good and worthwhile life–achieving a sense of peace within oneself.
 I find my thoughts drifting to Sabbath, the day of rest, the seventh day of the week, and perhaps the seventh day of one’s life as well, when one can feel that one’s work is done, and one may, in good conscience, rest. p.
 45